 Daily or real-time backups, depending on your plan:

 While daily backups are helpful, a lot may happen on your site in 24 hours.
-Jetpack’s real-time backups store a fresh copy of your site whenever you make a large update.
+Jetpack’s real-time backups store a fresh copy of your site whenever you make a significant update.
 This is useful if you’re altering your code and are worried it could break something.
 You wouldn’t be able to run a manual backup every time something on your site changed.
-That’s why automatic backups are so useful.
+That’s why automatic backups are so helpful.

-30-day or unlimited backup archive:
+30-day or complete backup archive:

 Daily backup plans include a 30-day backup archive.
 The real-time backup plans include unlimited backup storage.
 Check out our many price plans to find which one is ideal for your website.